industrialdev/wicket-wp-account-centre/README.md

 ### Requirements

-- WSL2 on Windows.
-Linux/macOS with Bash 5.x or greater (ZSH is compatible too).
-On macOS, make sure you have Bash up to date (even if using ZSH).
-Use [Homebrew](https://formulae.brew.sh/formula/bash) to update it.
+- WSL2 on Windows, or Linux/macOS with Bash 5.x or greater (ZSH is also compatible).
+On macOS, ensure Bash is up to date, even if you're using ZSH.
+Use [Homebrew](https://formulae.brew.sh/formula/bash) to update Bash if needed.
 - [Composer](https://getcomposer.org/).
-- [EditorConfig](https://editorconfig.org/) in your code editor.
+- [EditorConfig](https://editorconfig.org/) installed in your code editor.
+- (Optional) [PHP-CS-Fixer](https://marketplace.visualstudio.com/items?itemName=higoka.php-cs-fixer) extension for VSCode, or the equivalent for your editor of choice (e.g., [Sublime Text](https://packagecontrol.io/packages/PHP%20CS%20Fixer)).
+PHP-CS-Fixer must be [installed globally on your machine (see instructions)](https://cs.symfony.com/doc/installation.html).
+Having this extension installed allows PHP-CS-Fixer to run on file save, so your code is formatted automatically without needing to wait for a git commit to trigger the formatting.
 - (Optional) [PHP Intelephense](https://intelephense.com/) in your code editor.
-This way, you can auto-format your code as you save a file.
-Also it has some [useful features](https://github.com/bmewburn/intelephense-docs/blob/master/features.md) that you might like.
+Similar to PHP-CS-Fixer, but with [additional useful features](https://github.com/bmewburn/intelephense-docs/blob/master/features.md) that you may find helpful.
 Check the [Installation Docs](https://github.com/bmewburn/intelephense-docs/blob/master/installation.md) for more details.
-- (Optional) [PHP-CS-Fixer](https://marketplace.visualstudio.com/items?itemName=higoka.php-cs-fixer) extension for VSCode.
-So PHP-CS-Fixer can run every time you save a file.
-Require PHP-CS-Fixer to be [installed globally (see instructions)](https://cs.symfony.com/doc/installation.html).
+Do not use both extensions to format your code; choose only one to perform this task.

 ### Setup local dev environment

 Clone the repository locally.

-It's highly recommended that you clone this repository into an already configured instance of Wicket's [WordPress Baseline](https://github.com/industrialdev/wordpress-baseline), so you can work on this plugin live using Docker.
+It’s highly recommended that you clone this repository into an already configured instance of Wicket’s [WordPress Baseline](https://github.com/industrialdev/wordpress-baseline), so you can work on this plugin live using Docker.

 Go to the plugin path and run `composer install`.

-Make sure `wicket-wp-account-centre/includes/acf-json` is writable in your system by Docker (whatever user/group is being used to run it).
-This is needed to write the ACF field groups json files (when they are updated) and version control them.
+Ensure that `wicket-wp-account-centre/includes/acf-json` is writable by Docker on your system (for the user/group that Docker is using).
+This is necessary to write the ACF field groups JSON files (when they are updated) and version control them.

 ### Day to day work